jaykishan174/Flight-Fare-Prediction/README.md

 # Flight-Fare-Prediction
+## Overview
 The following project predicts Flight Fares using Machine Learning.
+The Flight Fares for 4 Sources and 5 Destinations are analyzed and then predicted using **Random Forest Regression**.

+## Methodology
+### Pre Processing